 Welcome to the Wonderful World of ....

-BENEFITING HOMELESS ANIMALS
+“CHOOSE YOUR SUBARU” RAFFLE BENEFITING HOMELESS ANIMALS

-Haddad Subaru and Berkshire Humane Society Partner
+Haddad Subaru and Berkshire Humane Society Partner for the 9th Year

-Berkshire Humane Society and Haddad Subaru have launched their 8th annual “Choose Your Subaru” car raffle.
-One lucky winner will have their choice of a 2021 Subaru Crosstrek Limited, Forester Premium or Outback Premium with a value up to $33,000.
+Berkshire Humane Society and Haddad Subaru have launched their 9th annual “Choose Your Subaru” car raffle.
+One lucky winner will have their choice of a 2022 Subaru Crosstrek Limited, Forester Premium or Outback Premium with a value up to $33,000.

 The raffle is limited to 2,400 tickets.
 If a minimum of 1,000 tickets are not sold, the raffle will convert to a 50/50 drawing of net proceeds.
-The winner will be drawn on Saturday, October 31 at 1p.m. at the shelter at 214 Barker Road.
+The winner will be drawn on Saturday, October 30 at 1p.m. at the main shelter, 214 Barker Road.

 Berkshire Humane Society has an annual budget of more than $1.5 million, touching the lives of more than 2,000 animals each year through adoption and surrender, medical care, spay/neuters, vaccine clinics, Pet Food Bank and Family Dog School.
-The Society’s humane education programs have reached more than 1,000 people annually, and the signature SafePet Program, which provides free, temporary pet care for people who are in crisis, continues to expand through its collaboration with Berkshire Medical Center, the Elizabeth Freeman Center, The Brien Center and Elder Services of Berkshire County.
+The Society’s humane education programs reach more than 1,000 people annually, and the signature SafePet Program, which provides free, temporary pet care for people in crisis, continues to expand through its collaboration with Berkshire Medical Center, the Elizabeth Freeman Center, The Brien Center and Elder Services of Berkshire County.

+“The animals of our community depend on you,” said Perreault.
 All proceeds benefit homeless animals of the Berkshires.
 For more information, call 413-447-7878, extension 131.
 Follow the event on Facebook or check the shelter’s website for more information: BerkshireHumane.org